 1. Rezoning required.
-New residences and new lots or parcels of less than 35 acres in area are not permitted within the FLP District without the benefit of rezoning.
+New lots or parcels of less than 35 acres in area are not permitted within the FLP District without the benefit of rezoning.
+New Residences are not permitted within the FLP District without the benefit of rezoning.
 If a new Residence or lot of less than 35 acres is proposed for lands currently zoned FLP District, the land must first be rezoned to the R-1 Residential District where farm or residences are a permitted use.
 Lands to be rezoned must comply with the density parameters of the Comprehensive Development Plan for Waukesha County that are described in detail in Section 11(i)(2) below.
-Prior to submitting an application to rezone lands currently zoned FLP District, petitioners shall participate in a concept review meeting to be held with the respective town Planner and Waukesha County Planning & Zoning Staff to discuss proposed density and lot siting and compliance with the below stated requirements of this section.
+Prior to submitting an application to rezone lands currently zoned FLP District, petitioners shall participate in a concept review meeting to be held with the respective Town Planner and Waukesha County Planning and Zoning Staff to discuss proposed density and lot siting and compliance with the below stated requirements of this section.